 Should you choose to develop a corporate collection, you are making a commitment to invest in the long-term care of your organization’s heritage.
-While this may seem a daunting task, History Associates recommends that you start by understanding your objectives, assessing your existing collections or establishing collecting criteria, and finally, developing a collections plan.
+While this may seem a daunting task, HAI recommends that you start by understanding your objectives, assessing your existing collections or establishing collecting criteria, and finally, developing a collections plan.
 A collections plan should involve a storage strategy, inventorying and cataloging your documents and collections, and, where appropriate, preparing your collection for preservation and future use.

 Why should we collect?